-We make our jellies in copper pots because they conduct heat evenly and efficiently, helping to preserve the full depth of flavour.
-To sweeten and set the jelly, we use organic raw cane sugar and Verna lemons, which we source through the CrowdFarming platform—an excellent way to support small farmers, many second—or third-generation, who grow organically along the Mediterranean.
-We source all our citrus through this platform, connecting directly with growers and supporting their sustainable practices.
+We make all our fruit jellies in traditional copper pans, which conduct heat beautifully and help preserve clarity, colour, and depth of flavour.
+To sweeten and balance the jelly, we use organic raw cane sugar from Colombia and organic Verna lemons sourced through the CrowdFarming platform - a wonderful way to support small, often multi-generation Mediterranean farmers who grow organically and with care.
+We source all our citrus through this platform to ensure quality, traceability, and fair production.

 Presented in two sizes, glass hexagonal jar and a glass WECK jar, wrapped in illustrated paper that tells the Wexford and Irish food story, and elegantly packaged in our signature black box.

-We make our jellies in copper pots because they conduct heat evenly and efficiently, helping to preserve the full depth of flavour.
-To sweeten and set the jelly, we use organic raw cane sugar and Verna lemons, which we source through the CrowdFarming platform—an excellent way to support small farmers, many second—or third-generation, who grow organically along the Mediterranean.
-We source all our citrus through this platform, connecting directly with growers and supporting their sustainable practices.
+We make all our fruit jellies in traditional copper pans, which conduct heat beautifully and help preserve clarity, colour, and depth of flavour.
+To sweeten and balance the jelly, we use organic raw cane sugar from Colombia and organic Verna lemons sourced through the CrowdFarming platform - a wonderful way to support small, often multi-generation Mediterranean farmers who grow organically and with care.
+We source all our citrus through this platform to ensure quality, traceability, and fair production.

 Presented in two sizes, glass hexagonal jar and a glass WECK jar, wrapped in illustrated paper that tells the Wexford and Irish food story, and elegantly packaged in our signature black box.